How do you normally start your day?

 The yogis teach us that a cold shower is a fundamental step in the traditional preparation of the morning ritual (sadhana).
 The cold water stimulates blood-flow and strengthens the immune system.
 The yogis recommend first massaging the body with almond oil and then beginning the shower by repeatedly holding your arms and legs under the cold stream and continuing with the massage until the body has adjusted to the temperature.

 If immersing your whole body in ice-cold water each morning isn’t right for you, then you can instead wash your hands, elbows, face, ears and feet with cold water.
 Important: always be kind to yourself and your body!
 See your doctor and ask whether cold morning showers are appropriate for you, especially if you have any cardiovascular issues.

 As you drink your morning tea, don’t spend the whole time looking at your smartphone.
 Instead, why not commit your thoughts to paper?
 In the form of a diary, for example, in which you write your daily goals or all the reasons you are grateful for being alive.
 Focus on your positive thoughts and chase away any negative thoughts!

 If you want to wake up well, you need good sleeping habits!
 Here you can read our tips for a good night’s sleep.

 We hope that our little tips help you to find the right morning routine for you.
 Choose the things that feel best for you.
 And don’t simply give up if the going is a little tough at first!
-Because as our founder, Yogi Bhajan, was fond of saying, it takes 40 days (in a row!) to form a new habit.
+Because it takes 40 days (in a row!) to form a new habit.